-Public Benefit Organisation (PBO) must annually furnish (before End June of each financial year) the municipality (Valuation Division) with their current PBO Tax exemption Certificate, failing which the category will revert back to the actual use/zoning of the property.
+Public Benefit Organisation (PBO) must annually furnish (before End June of each financial year) the municipality (Valuation Division/Finance Division) with their current PBO Tax i.
+Welfare and Humanitarian organisations

 Properties used exclusively for the care or counselling of, or the provision of education programmes relating to, abandoned, abused, neglected, orphaned or homeless children as well as the provision of disaster relief, poverty relief, rehabilitative care or counselling or education of prisoners, community development for poor and needy persons etc. as listed in item 1 of part 1 of the Income Tax Act, No. 58 of 1962.